Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Introduction

 \section{Introduction}

 An understanding of the dynamics of quantized vortices is essential to understand the behavior of superfluids \cite{THDonnelly,THAnnett,THPethick,THFetter} such as superfluid helium, superconductors, quantum gases or nucleonic superfluids.
 Vortices with two or more circulation quanta are known to be energetically unstable with respect to splitting into singly-quantized vortices \cite{THPethick}.
 Vortex decay via splitting is a nontrivial process which has thus far been observed dynamically only in superfluid quantum gases \cite{EXPShin} thanks to the high level of control and tunability of these systems.
-Theoretically, the splitting of doubly quantized vortices (DQVs) in Bose-Einstein condensates (BECs) at zero temperature has mainly been investigated through the Bogoliubov-de Gennes model \cite{THPu,THSkryabin,THSimula,THMottonen,THLund2,THKawaguchi,THHuh,THLund,THFukuyama,THNilsen,THHiroSplit}.
+Theoretically, the splitting of doubly quantized vortices (DQVs) in Bose-Einstein condensates (BECs) at zero temperature has mainly been investigated by solving the Bogoliubov equations \cite{THPu,THSkryabin,THSimula,THMottonen,THLund2,THKawaguchi,THHuh,THLund,THFukuyama,THNilsen,THHiroSplit}.
 While this splitting instability exhibits a complicated finite-size effect by coupling to collective excitations \cite{THPu,THMottonen,THKawaguchi,THHuh,THLund, THHiroSplit}, its experimental evidence in uniform superfluids is still lacking, partly because the instability is quite weak in uniform systems \citep{THweaksplit,THHiroSplit,THAranson}.
 Superfluid Fermi gases have a much richer phenomenology of elementary and collective excitations than their bosonic counterparts, and this should be reflected in the vortex decay dynamics.

+Multiply quantized vortices have been also studied in superconductors \cite{PhysRevLett.81.2783,PhysRevLett.85.1528} and fermionic superfluids in the weak-pairing BCS regime \cite{PhysRevLett.119.067003}.

 Nevertheless, vortex decay in superfluid Fermi gases remains largely unexplored, mainly due to the fact that hydrodynamic models for these Fermi superfluids are still under development \cite{THRanderiaSaDeMelo,THSimonucciStrinati,THYeong,THManiniSalasnich}.